allotropeinc/carbyne/README.md

   42 passing (79ms)</code></pre>
 </details>

 You can use the TypeScript typings provided, or [read the docs provided in the repo](doc/README.md).
+There's even a handy [Getting Started guide](https://github.com/allotropelabs/carbyne/wiki/Getting-Started-with-Carbyne)!

 Carbyne's not on NPM yet, but when it is, you'll be able to install it with the simple command:
 ```